Mechanical-Advantage/AdvantageScope/docsSite/docs/more-features/advantagescope-xr.md

 7. To quickly **record a video**, tap the "Record" icon at the top of the screen.
 Tap it again to stop recording, then edit and save the clip.

 :::warning
-Heatmaps, swerve states, and Zebra labels are not available yet in XR.
+Heatmaps and swerve states are not available yet in XR.
 All other object types are supported.
 :::

 :::tip